 Emile Bernard French, 1868-1941

-Emile Henri Bernard was a French artist, who remains deeply associated with the development of the Synthetic and Cloisonism movement, and the evolution of art practices at the end of the 19th century.
+Emile Henri Bernard was a French artist, who remains deeply associated with the development of the Synthetist and Cloisonnist movements and the evolution of art in the late nineteenth and early twentieth century.

-A poet and an essayist, he extensively contributed to the exploration of new theories in arts.
-The publication of his correspondences with Vincent Van Gogh and later Paul Cezanne helped to consolidate our knowledge and understanding of modern art.
+Also a poet and an essayist, he extensively contributed to the exploration of new theories in arts.
+The publication of his correspondences with Vincent Van Gogh, and later Paul Cezanne, helped to consolidate our knowledge and understanding of modern art.

-Born in Lille, and raised by his grandmother who encouraged his love of art, Emile Bernard moved with his family to Paris in 1878 and joined the Atelier Cormon, where he met with fellow artists, Louis Anquetin and Henri de Toulouse Lautrec.
+Born in Lille, and raised by his grandmother who encouraged his love of art.
+Bernard then moved, with his family, to Paris in 1878 and joined the Atelier Cormon.
+Here, he met the fellow artists, Louis Anquetin and Henri de Toulouse Lautrec.

-Emile Bernard, searching for both a new identity and new aesthetics ideas and having visited the Exposition Universelle in 1889, in Paris, where he became very interested in the Middle East region and decided to move to Egypt in 1893, where he settled for ten years.
+Searching for both a new identity and new aesthetic ideas, Bernard visited the Exposition Universelle in 1889 (Paris), where he became intrigued by the Middle East region.
+He henceforth decided to move to Egypt in 1893, where he settled for ten years.

-Following his return to France in 1904, the artist, will stay in Aix-en-Provence and spent time working with Paul Cezanne.
-Following their meeting, they will engage with a correspondence, which will last until the Modern master’s passed away.
+Upon his return to France, in 1904, the artist stayed in Aix-en-Provence and spent his time working with Paul Cezanne.
+Their meeting would lead to a continuous and thorough artistic correspondence, which lasted until the Cezanne's passing away.

-His works are included in the numerous museums around the world such as the Musee d’Orsay, Paris; Chicago Art Institute, Chicago; Metropolitan Museum of Art, New York ; Museum of Modern Art, New York ; Thyssen Bornemisza, Madrid ; Indianapolis Art Museum, Indiana ; Quimper Museum, Quimper.
+The artist’s works can be found in numerous global museums: the Musee d’Orsay, Paris; Chicago Art Institute, Chicago; Metropolitan Museum of Art, New York ; Museum of Modern Art, New York ; Thyssen Bornemisza, Madrid ; Indianapolis Art Museum, Indiana ; Quimper Museum, Quimper.